HatakedaNinsei/San-Shwe-Old/README.md

 </a>
 <br /><br />

-hi, i'm San Shwe, a passionate self-taught full stack web developer and a freelance software engineer from Myanmar. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm San Shwe, a passionate self-taught full-stack web developer and a freelance software engineer from Myanmar.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I take great care of the experience, architecture, and code quality of the things I build.

 <!-- i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source. -->

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 💼 any freelance work? do reach, <a href="mailto:sanshwe330@gmail.com?">email</a> :)
-🔍I am looking for new job for better experience and salary
+🔍 I am looking for new job for better experience and salary.
-❓ ask me about anything, i am happy to help;
+❓ Ask me about anything, I am happy to help.

 **languages and tools:**